andria-dev/e2e-verdaccio/README.md

 # e2e-verdaccio

 This is a script that you can use to test publishing via `verdaccio`.
 It will leave `verdaccio` running so you can use the server to test other aspects of your published package.
+When you're finished it will kill it.

 > Can't I just use verdaccio?